What are the treatment options for patients with kidney failure?

 Other patients stretch their luck when travelling overseas.
 They might skip a dialysis session or more, or arrange a lesser number of dialysis sessions overseas, as it is more expensive and can be troublesome and time-consuming.

-Many patients do it, some get lucky and no major thing happens, but many run into complications, needing emergency admission and putting their life in danger, and worse spoiling their holiday.
+Many patients do it, some get lucky and no major thing happens, but many run into complications, needing emergency admission and putting their lives in danger, and worse spoiling their holiday.
 Please do not do this.
 Aim to follow your normal prescription as best as possible.
-Extra cost and hassle will incur… but it is part of the responsibilities and commitments when travelling; and your health is more important.
+Extra cost and hassle will incur… but it is part of the responsibilities and commitments when travelling, and your health is more important.
 No shortcuts on your health and wellbeing for some extra bugs that you need to pay that can come back later.
 But if you have a complication, sometimes that can be irreparable.

 In Francisco Kidney & Medical Centre, we advise our patients and their relatives on travelling preparations, knowing how important travelling is for someone’s lifestyle.
 Please contact us if you need our help.